Kiran Bedi

 As a teenager, Bedi was crowned the national junior tennis champion in 1966.
 Between 1965 and 1978, she won several titles at various national and state-level championships.
 After joining the IPS, Bedi served in Delhi, Goa, Chandigarh and Mizoram.
 She started her career as an Assistant Superintendent of Police (ASP) in the Chanakyapuri area of Delhi, and won the President's Police Medal in 1979.
 Next, she moved to West Delhi, where she brought about a reduction in crimes against women.
 Subsequently, as a traffic police officer, she oversaw traffic arrangements for the 1982 Asian Games in Delhi and the Commonwealth Heads of Government Meeting 1983 in Goa.
 As Deputy Commissioner of Police of North Delhi, she launched a campaign against drug abuse, which evolved into the Navjyoti Delhi Police Foundation (renamed to Navjyoti India Foundation in 2007).

 In May 1993, Bedi was posted to the Delhi Prisons as Inspector General (IG).
 She introduced several reforms at Tihar Jail, which won her the Ramon Magsaysay Award in 1994.
 In 2003, Bedi became the first Indian and first woman to be appointed head of the United Nations Police and Police Advisor in the United Nations Department of Peace Operations.
 She resigned in 2007, to focus on social activism and writing.
 She runs the India Vision Foundation.
 During 2008–11, she hosted a court show Aap Ki Kachehri.
 She was one of the key leaders of the 2011 Indian anti-corruption movement, and joined the Bharatiya Janata Party (BJP) in January 2015.
-She unsuccessfully contested the 2015 Delhi Assembly election as the party's Chief Ministerial candidate.
+She unsuccessfully contested the 2015 Delhi Assembly election as the party's Chief Minister candidate.